Doygun/Data-Science-Tool/README.md

-# Data-Science-Tools
+# Data-Science-Tool
-Fast, easy to use, and scalable data science tools
+Fast, easy to use, and scalable data science tool